samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - **Brace**: The first time an enemy enters your attack range you may make an attack with advantage against them as a reaction.
 - **Reach**: If your brace attack misses or kills an enemy it does not use a reaction.
 - **Defensive**: Ignore attacks that deal 2 damage or less.
-- **Parry**: If an enemy's attack against you deals no damage, you may attack back with disadvantage as a reaction.
+- **Parry**: If an enemy's attack against you deals no damage, you may counter attack with disadvantage as a reaction.
 - **Nimble**: You may roll to hit with strength or agility.
 - **Overwhelming**: Roll twice for damage
 - **Shield** Charge: Ignore brace.
 You have advantage to hit when you move at least 3m.
 - **Juggernaut**: Either a) you have advantage to hit with this weapon or b) your target must move one step back every time you attack
 - **Onslaught**: You may attack twice as part of a single action
-- **Conceal**: This weapon can be hidden and will bypass most security checks
+- **Conceal**: This weapon can be hidden and will bypass most security checks.
+The first weapon you conceal does not encumber you.

 ## Spell Books